 Do Create Multiple Versions

 You can take a single infographic idea and create at least three different successful versions as part of your content marketing strategy – one of the on-site content it’s paired with, one for your weekly newsletter or email, and one for an Instagram carousel post.

 It is a little bit of extra work, but you do end up with thrice the amount of reward for the same level of research and basic drafting.
 Change the layout, keep the colors and theming, cut down on the data to present only the basic facts, and voila.

-At the end of the day, good infographics can inspire audiences to a much greater degree than any form of written content – whether that’s inspiration to donate to a cause, spread a message, or consider an important purchase for themselves or their company.
+At the end of the day, good infographics can inspire audiences much more than any form of written content – whether that’s an inspiration to donate to a cause, spread a message, or consider an important purchase for themselves or their company.
 Mastery of visual content in your marketing plan can turn the tide and put you ahead of the competition.
 Including different types of content within your content strategy can yield higher results than exclusively text-based content.

 It doesn’t hurt to get help in that regard.
 Let us work with you to develop an eye-catching and interesting marketing campaign that helps viewers better understand your product or service.